Car Test Centre, Scotland

 On the day at Edinburgh (Currie)

 The test runs for around 40 minutes and follows the same DVSA format used at every centre.
-The examiner checks your eyesight at 20 metres, asks one show-me and one tell-me question, then sits in for the drive.
+The examiner checks your eyesight at 20 metres, asks you a tell-me safety question, then sits in for the drive, with one show-me question while you are driving.
 About 20 minutes of it is independent driving, either following a sat nav the examiner sets up or following road signs to a named place.
-You will do one of four set manoeuvres, and roughly one in three candidates is asked to perform an emergency stop.
+You will do one of four set manoeuvres, and roughly one in seven candidates is asked to perform an emergency stop.
 The drive works through whatever mix of urban and outlying roads sits within about a twenty-minute radius, and at a centre this busy that usually means heavier traffic to read.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 You find out there and then, back at Edinburgh (Currie).
 The examiner runs through the faults on the DL25 feedback form and, on a pass, keeps your provisional licence so a full licence follows in the post.
 Clearing the test means staying under 16 driving faults, that is 15 or fewer, with no serious or dangerous fault; 43.2% of candidates here manage it on the current marking.